-The Knavesmire course is located in the south-west of the city, next to the former Terry’s of York factory, The Chocolate Works.
+The Knavesmire course is located southwest of the city, next to the former Terry’s of York factory, The Chocolate Works.

 York, the city, traces a fascinating history back to Roman and Viking times.
 Today it is a bustling place growing as a commercial, tourist and regional centre.
 A fine range of restaurants, shopping opportunities and attractions, including the Jorvik Viking Centre and National Railway Museum, as well as the history of the Minster, Castle and City Walls, supplements an extensive selection of excellent hotel accommodation.

 York Corporation records show that the City first fully supported racing in 1530.
-In 1607, racing is known to have taken place on the frozen river Ouse, between Micklegate Tower and Skeldergate Postern.
+In 1607, racing took place on the frozen Ouse between Micklegate Tower and Skeldergate Postern.

-The Knavesmire site was originally a swampy mire with a stream running through it and a considerable amount of levelling and draining was required to create the horseshoe shaped course, which opened for its first meeting in 1731.
+The Knavesmire site was originally a swampy mire with a stream running through it.
+A considerable amount of levelling and draining was required to create the horseshoe-shaped course, which opened for its first meeting in 1731.

 York Races’ progression has been reflected in the development of grandstands over the years – the first designed and built by architect John Carr in 1754 and financed by 250 people who each paid five guineas.

 New stands were erected in 1890 to incorporate much of the original building and a major improvement scheme, launched in 1962, led to the opening of the five-tier grandstand in 1965.
-The programme of development rolled on, and in 1989 the Melrose Stand opened, quickly followed by the Knavesmire Stand, with additional conference facilities in 1996.
-2003 saw the opening of the Ebor Stand containing, amongst other features, the Nunthorpe Suite, kept on racedays for exclusive use by annual badgeholders.
+The development programme rolled on, and in 1989 the Melrose Stand opened, quickly followed by the Knavesmire Stand, with additional conference facilities in 1996.
+2003 saw the opening of the Ebor Stand containing, amongst other features, the Nunthorpe Suite, kept on race days for exclusive use by annual badge holders.

 There are a host of bars, lounges and places to eat.

-The wine list at the track has won awards – responding to customer requests for a high quality, affordable rosé wine, a member of the team even visited the vineyards to help blend a rosé for the popular Duc de Richelieu range of house wines.
+The wine list at the track has won awards – responding to customer requests for high-quality, affordable rosé wine, a member of the team even visited the vineyards to help blend a rosé for the popular Duc de Richelieu range of house wines.